 - Earmuffs

-- Empire waist dress:
+keeps ears warm - Empire waist dress

 high waist - Evening dress

-- Embroidered jacket
+full-length, formal dress - Embroidered jacket

 shoes - Embroidered shirt

-horseriding boots - Emu plush
+horseriding boots - Eastern pants

-pants with an elastic waist and flared legs - Eisenhower jacket:
+pants with an elastic waist and flared legs - Eisenhower jacket

-collared jacket with two front pockets - Elephantine pants:
+collared jacket with two front pockets - Elephantine pants

-wide-leg pants with fitted waist and hips - Envelope waist pants:
+wide-leg pants with fitted waist and hips - Envelope waist pants

-folded waist - Eton jacket:
+folded waist - Eton jacket

-short jacket with open front - Epaulet:
+short jacket with open front - Epaulet

-shoulder ornament - Epaulet jacket:
+shoulder ornament - Epaulet jacket

-jacket with shoulder straps - Epaulet shirt:
+jacket with shoulder straps - Epaulet shirt

 shirt with should straps